THE DOORS AT THE WINTERLAND BALLROOM: CONTEXT AND FIRST NIGHT

 at the Winterland Ballroom in San Francisco.

-Fortunately, a bootleg with decent audio quality of
+A bootleg with decent audio quality of two of the

-record can be heard, framing the band on stage as it casts its electric spell.
+heard, which frames the band on stage as it casts its electric spell.

 As anticipated, the first performance took place on

-prolonged compared to the official tracks, enables him to unfold its aggressive
+slightly longer than the official tracks, allows him to bring out its

 excursions: mad laughter, a transfigured fragment of "Don't Fight It"

-(a 1965 Wilson Pickett soul tune) and screams that are sometimes mournful and
+(a 1965 Wilson Pickett soul composition), and screams that are sometimes

-sometimes edgy, the latter serving as threatening accompaniments to Robby
+mournful and sometimes edgy, the latter serving as threatening accompaniments

 The third song is the suite "When the Music's

-Over" (from the aforementioned album “Strange Days”), which after undergoing an extended period of transformation was recorded about five months before
+Over" from the album "Strange Days".
+After an extended period of

-this splendid rendition stands out for the unexpected interlude Morrison
+vinyl version, but stands out for the unexpected interlude Morrison inserts

-we hear these words mysteriously hovering over the audience: "Poor Otis
+these words mysteriously hover over the audience: "Poor Otis is dead

 The reference is to Otis Redding, a paramount figure